-Interest rates on long-term household loans with a currency clause rose only slightly in October and November 2011, reaching 7.47% and 7.62%, respectively.
-Thus they are still at relatively low levels.
-Interest rates on short-term kuna household loans without a currency clause, which fell sharply in June and July this year, as a result of a reduction of a maximum permitted rate of statutory and contractual default interest, related to a decrease in the CNB's discount rate, held steady at around 11.2%
+Interest rates on household loans were relatively stable at the end of the year.
+Interest rates on long-term household loans with a currency clause increased mildly in October and November, reducing again in December to the level of approximately 7.5% (only 0.1 percentage point more than in September), so they remained at relatively low levels.
+Interest rates on shortterm household loans without a currency clause fluctuated even less during the observed period after falling sharply in July, as a result of a reduction of the maximum permitted rate of statutory and contractual default interest, related to a decrease in the CNB's discount rate.